syntevo/syntevo.github.io/SmartGit/Latest/Branches.md

 corresponding remote branch *tracked branch*.
 Local branches can be tracking branches, but they don't have to.

-The default local main branch created by Git is named *master*, which is analogous to SVN's *trunk*.
-When cloning a remote repository, the master tracks the remote branch *origin/master*.
+The default local main branch created by Git is named *main* (or *master* for older Git versions).
+When cloning a remote repository, `main` tracks the remote branch *origin/master*.

 ## Working with Branches